 1.)
 Their Expertise

-The financial coach’s expertise focuses on daily money management: spending (budgeting), saving, and debt reduction.
+The financial coach’s expertise focuses on daily money management: primarily spending (budgeting), saving, and debt reduction.
 Coaches may have additional areas of expertise beyond these essentials.
-For example, I’m also an expert on money as it relates to emotions and relationships.
+For example, I’m also an expert on the emotional side of money, mindset, and divorce.
 Other money coaches might specialize in credit repair or debt restructuring.

-The financial planner’s expertise lies in long-term wealth planning: stocks, bonds, mutual funds, annuities, and other investments.
+The financial advisor’s expertise lies in long-term wealth planning: stocks, bonds, mutual funds, annuities, and other investments.
 Some financial planners might also be experts in tax planning or insurance products.

 The difference between a financial coach and financial planner here is pretty simple.
 The coach helps you form the savings habit of putting money away regularly and in larger amounts into your 401(k), 403(b) or your IRA.
 The financial planner advises you on which investments should be inside of these retirement accounts.
 He or she also warns you if you’re not putting enough money aside to achieve your goals.